skienzmatishun/rippreport/content/p/stepping-up/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: State and local politicians diverted critical disaster funds to line their own pockets and fund pet projects.
+Following up on our investigation, financial records reveal millions in BP settlement funds were quietly siphoned away from public infrastructure.
+Will anyone finally hold these corrupt leaders accountable for their greed?
 ---
 I do not want the Ripp Report readers thinking I am getting soft for complimenting some of the Baldwin County Mayors, but they deserve it.
 Fairhope definitely is on the right track and may be debt free by 2020.